Luckykarter/car-calculator/README.md

 README.md

-This is project for git course on wexler.io test
+This is the project for git course on wexler.io